tintoy/seqlog/docs/usage.rst

 Batching and auto-flush
 -----------------------

-By default seqlog will wait until it has a batch of 10 messages before sending them to Seq.
+By default SeqLog will wait until it has a batch of 10 messages before sending them to Seq.
 You can control the batch size by passing a value for ``batch_size``.

 If you also want it to publish the current batch of events when not enough of them have arrived within a certain period, you can pass ``auto_flush_timeout`` (a ``float`` representing the number of seconds before an incomplete batch is published).